claytondukes/coinbase-dca-bot/README.md

 # Crypto DCA Bot

-A tool to automate scheduled cryptocurrency purchases on Coinbase Advanced Trader (Previously branded as Coinbase Pro).
+A tool to automate scheduled cryptocurrency purchases on Coinbase Advanced Trader (previously branded as Coinbase Pro).

 Frequently used for DCA (Dollar-Cost Averaging) investment strategies to reduce market volatility impact by making regular, fixed-amount purchases regardless of